EasonLiaw/mentalhealth_status_classification/README.md

 6. Training_Data_FromDB: Stores compiled data from SQL database for model training
 7. Training_Logs: Stores logging information from model training for future debugging and maintenance
 8. Dockerfile: Additional file for Docker project deployment
-9. main.py: Main file for program execution
-10. README.md: Details summary of project for presentation
+9. README.md: Details summary of project for presentation
-11. requirements.txt: List of Python packages to install for project deployment
+10. requirements.txt: List of Python packages to install for project deployment
-12. setup.py : Script for installing relevant python packages for project deployment
+11. setup.py : Script for installing relevant python packages for project deployment
-13. Docker_env: Folder that contains files that are required for project deployment without logging files or results.
+12. Docker_env: Folder that contains files that are required for model deployment without logging files or results.
+(Note that training_pipeline.py file is not included in here)
-14. BorutaShap.py: Modified python script with some changes to coding for performing feature selection based on shap values on test set
+13. BorutaShap.py: Modified python script with some changes to coding for performing feature selection based on shap values on test set
-15. _tree.py: Modified python script to include AdaBoost Classifier as part of the set of models that support Shap library.
+14. _tree.py: Modified python script to include AdaBoost Classifier as part of the set of models that support Shap library.
+15. training_pipeline.py: Main python file for running training pipeline process.
+16. prediction_pipeline.py: Streamlit API file for performing model prediction from best model identified for deployment.

 The following sections below explains the three main approaches that can be used for deployment in this project:
 1. <b>Docker</b>